250+ TOP MCQs on Towers of Hanoi using Recursion and Answers

 c) O(n2)

-Clarification: The time complexity of the above code used to search an element in an array is O(n).
+Clarification: The time complexity of the above dynamic programming implementation is O(n2).

 #include